Bertrand31/Monitaure/README.md

     * NodeJS application using MongoDB for storage and Redis for sessions handling ;
     * Hosted on a dedicated server running Archlinux ;
     * Sitting behind an NGINX reverse-proxy with smart caching mechanisms and many performance & security tweaks ;
-    * Served over HTTP/2 and HTTPS ([with meticulous attention to SSL security](https://www.ssllabs.com/ssltest/analyze.html?d=monitaure.io&s=2001%3a41d0%3ae%3a59a%3a0%3a0%3a0%3a1&hideResults=on)) ;
     * [IPV6-ready](http://ready.chair6.net/?url=https%3A%2F%2Fmonitaure.io).
 * Front-end
     * React to manage user interface ;